The Rights Of At Will Workers In California Employment Law

 Employers are prohibited by law from firing employees in states where this exemption is recognized if the reason for the firing contravenes established public policy.
 For example, it is against generally accepted public policy for management to fire a worker for submitting a workers' compensation claim.

-According to the California Fair Employment and Housing Act, it would be illegal to fire a worker because of a protected class (FEHA).
+According to the California Fair Employment and Housing Act, it would be illegal to fire a worker because of a protected class.
 In all conditions and circumstances of employment, the FEHA protects employees from harassment, retaliation, and discrimination based on any of the following:

 Retaliation for filing a complaint, supporting someone else in filing a complaint, or objecting to any action at work that could be interpreted as a violation of the FEHA is prohibited under the FEHA.

-Last, if a company fired an employee for refusing to partake in an illegal action that the employer demanded, this exception would not apply.
-If you've been dismissed unfairly or experienced discrimination at work, contact a reputable California employment law attorney.
+Lastly, if a company fired an employee for refusing to partake in an illegal action that the employer demanded, this exception would not apply.
+If you've been dismissed unfairly or experienced discrimination at work, contact a reputable Employment Attorneys in Los Angeles.